Development Audit Brief

 not full SEC review.

-- Check whether AAER is treated only as a severity-tail proxy or external
+- Check whether AAER is treated only as a high-severity enforcement proxy or external

 validation anchor, not as a full enforcement universe or a stable headline